“Dark Tourism” by Rebecca Bathory (no place of publication given, Carpet Bombing Culture, 2018), 240 pages.

 in Bali, Indonesia

 .
 This is a place where the locals don't bury their dead in the ground but let them decompose in bamboo cages out in the open.
-Here the author gets particularly wordy all of a sudden, explaining her emotions on encountering an actual freshly deceased body for the first time.
+Here the author gets particularly wordy, explaining her emotions on encountering an actual freshly deceased body for the first time.
 It's quite emotional but positive.
 We are spared (disallowed?) a photo of this body, however, instead it's images of moss-covered skulls.

 An 11th century burial site in Lancashire, whose inclusion in the book is another strange oddity, is followed by yet another abandoned asylum, this time in Britain

 , and then we come to a very special place: Fukushima

 .
 The author was given a rare chance to explore in depth the forbidden zone around this nuclear disaster site, and this had actually given rise to a stand-alone book by the same photographer, which I also own, so the images re-used in this volume were already familiar to me – they are another visual highlight of the book nonetheless.
 Outstanding!